MySQL 5.7 is Available at FastComet

 - Security of the installation – all data, log, and application files of installation need to be protected.
 That is to ensure such files aren’t readable or writable by users that don’t have the required authorization.

-- Security and access control within the database system, including users that have granted access to the views, databases, and stored programs which are currently in use within the database.
+- Security and access control within the database system, including users that have granted access to the views, databases, and stored programs currently in use within the database.

 - Features provided by security-related plugins.